hyperledger/iroha-2-docs/src/guide/glossary.md

 ## Blockchain ledgers

 Blockchain ledgers are digital record-keeping systems that use blockchain technology to keep financial records.
-These are named after old-fashioned books used for financial records[^1] because of their history.
+These are named after old-fashioned books that were used for financial records such as prices, news, and transaction information.

 During medieval times, ledger books were open for public viewing and accuracy verification.
-This idea found its reflection in the blockchain-based systems that can check the stored data for validity.
+This idea is reflected in the blockchain-based systems that can check the stored data for validity.

 ## Asset